 Poultry lice or chicken lice cannot be transmitted to humans, and exposure to them will not give you headlice.

-How can you tell if you have an infestation?
+How can you tell if your chickens have an infestation?

 First of all, it’s a good idea to physically check your flock for chicken lice and mites once a month or so.
 Pay particular attention to any broody hens you have.
 They dust bathe less often as they stay close to their nesting boxes, which can encourage an infestation.